-Stamper Roofing & Construction has been offering roof repair, commercial roof repair and residential roof repair in the Dallas TX since 1997.
-We are a family owned and operated business.
+Stamper Roofing & Construction has been offering roof repair, commercial roof repair, and residential roof repair in the Dallas TX since 1997.
+We are a family-owned and operated business.
 We are Roofing Insurance Claims Specialists that have maintained an A+ rating with the Better Business Bureau since its inception.
-We only deliver the best quality in workmanship and materials.
+We only deliver the best quality of workmanship and materials.
 We offer Full Warranty Protection Coverage on your new Roof and we only Hand Nail your new roof during installation.

 Service we offer

 Free Roofing Inspection

 Feel Free to contact us for all your roofing or construction needs

 Interesting items about Dallas

 Dallas is a city in the U.S. state of Texas.
 It is the most populous city in the Dallas–Fort Worth metroplex, which is the fourth most populous metropolitan area in the United States.
 The city’s population ranks ninth in the U.S. and third in Texas after Houston and San Antonio.
 The city’s prominence arose from its historical importance as a center for the oil and cotton industries, and its position along numerous railroad lines.
 The bulk of the city is in Dallas County, of which it is the county seat; however, sections of the city are located in Collin, Denton, Kaufman, and Rockwall counties.
 According to the 2010 United States Census, the city had a population of 1,197,816.
 The United States Census Bureau’s estimate for the city’s population increased to 1,317,929 as of July 1, 2016.